Measuring temporal characteristics of the Cherenkov radiation signal from extensive air showers of cosmic rays with a wide field-of-view telescope addendum to the Yakutsk array: Analysis of Cherenkov radiation signal

 In order to prove these results we have chosen a method of calculation after Nerling et al.~\cite{Nerling}, from a multitude of Monte Carlo simulations of EAS development, because of the analytical description of the results concerning Cherenkov radiation in the shower.
 The investigation uses an approximation for the energy of the electron and its angular distribution in the high-energy domain based on the universality of both distributions.
 A similar approach was employed in \cite{Universality,deSouza}.
 The universality of the calculated electron distributions means their independence from different primary energies, particle types, and zenith angles of EAS to a good approximation for the range of electron energy from 1 MeV to a few GeV, covering the range most important for Cherenkov light emission.

 The number of Cherenkov photons arriving at a detector of area $S_d$ at the shower core distance $R_i\gg$ core radius is given by~\cite{ShinePoint,JETP2007}

-where $\tau(h)$ is the light transmission coefficient; $L$ is the distance along the shower axis from the shining point to the array plane; $L_d$ is the distance from the shining point to the detector; $f_{cher}(\nu)$ is the angular distribution of the photons; $dN/dE$ is the electron differential spectrum; $\varsigma(1-\frac{E_{th}^2}{E^2})$ is the number of photons emitted by an electron along 1 g/cm$^2$; and the threshold energy for an electron to emit Cherenkov radiation is $E_{th}=\frac{mn}{\sqrt{(n-1)(n+1)}}$.
+where $\tau(h)$ is the light transmission coefficient; $L$ is the distance along the shower axis from the shining point to the array plane; $L_d$ is the distance from the shining point to the detector; $f_{\rm cher}(\alpha)$ is the angular distribution of the photons; $dN/dE$ is the electron differential spectrum; $\varsigma(1-\frac{E_{th}^2}{E^2})$ is the number of photons emitted by an electron along 1 g/cm$^2$; and the threshold energy for an electron to emit Cherenkov radiation is $E_{th}=\frac{nmc^2}{\sqrt{(n-1)(n+1)}}$.
 In this approximation, the photons are assumed to be produced at the shower axis.
+Solid angle of the detector is defined by the height $L\cos\theta$ and $L_d$.

-The parametrization of the electron energy spectrum derived by Nerling et al., $a_0E/(E+a_1)/(E+a_2)$ with constants for fixed shower age $s=3/(1+2X_{max}/x)$ (in the Appendix of~\cite{Nerling}) is used in our calculations.
+The parametrization of the electron energy spectrum derived by Nerling et al., $a_0E/(E+a_1)/(E+a_2)$ with constants for fixed shower age $s=3/(1+2X_{\rm max}/x)$ (in the Appendix of~\cite{Nerling}) is used in our calculations.
 The angular distribution of the Cherenkov photons is approximated by

 and the parameters are given in the Appendix of~\cite{Nerling}.
 The angular distribution of photons is a direct consequence of the universal electron angular distribution.
-The total number of particles as a function of depth is approximated by the gamma distribution (the ``Gaisser--Hillas curve'' used by the PAO collaboration~\cite{GH}) with a depth of the maximum $X_{max}=650$ g/cm$^2$.
+The total number of particles as a function of depth is approximated by the gamma distribution (the ``Gaisser--Hillas curve'' used by the PAO collaboration~\cite{GH}) with a depth of the maximum $X_{\rm max}=650$ g/cm$^2$.

-The resultant waveform of the Cherenkov signal in a detector placed at the core distance $R_i$ is approximated by normal, gamma and lognormal distributions applying the code ``amoeba,'' which implements the downhill simplex method \cite{Amoeba}, to find the least squares deviation from $f_{in}$.
-For completeness, the experimentally measured waveform is approximated, too (Fig.~\ref{Fig:Fit3}, right panel).
+The resultant waveform of the Cherenkov signal in a detector placed at the core distance $R_i$ is approximated by normal, gamma and lognormal distributions applying the code ``amoeba,'' which implements the downhill simplex method \cite{Amoeba}, to find the least squares deviation from the input signal, $f_{\rm in}$ (Fig.~\ref{Fig:Fit3}, left panel).
+For completeness, the experimentally measured (deconvolved) waveform is approximated, too (Fig.~\ref{Fig:Fit3}, right panel).
 In this case, the input signal to the telescope is reconstructed by applying the Wiener deconvolution algorithm \cite{Dcnvlv}.

 It seems that the lognormal and gamma distributions fit the waveform almost equally well, particularly in comparison with the variance of the real signal in the experiment, over the whole range of distances far from the shower core.
 The sums of the squared residuals are listed in Table 1.
 Of the three, the lognormal distribution has the minimum deviation, so we have chosen it as the best approximation to the waveform of the Cherenkov signal.